hannahidayat/usgs-earthquake-activity/README.md

 ## Key Findings

 ### Analysis & Seismic Classification
 Timestamp data was used to identify the hour with the most seismic activity and to aggregate hourly earthquake counts.
+For June 25, 2026 the most seismic activity occurred at 23:00 (11 PM) with a count of 17 earthquakes.

 ![Hourly count](https://github.com/hannahidayat/usgs-earthquake-activity/blob/main/images/Screenshot%202026-06-26%20131353.png)